INaCloud/docker-compose-docker-compose-nested/README.md

 *__Note__: You can supply multiple -f configuration files.
 When you supply multiple files, Compose combines them into a single configuration.
 Compose builds the configuration in the order you supply the files.
 Subsequent files override and add to their predecessors.*

 ```
-# DEVNOTE: This does not appear to be working correctly still.
+# DEVNOTE: This does not appear to be working correctly.
 $ docker-compose -f docker-compose.dev.yml -f docker-compose.prod.yml -f docker-compose.network.yml
 ```